Gouzenko Affair: Political delays

-In late 1945, Gouzenko’s defection still remained a secret; only a handful of high-level government officials were aware of the investigation and PC6444.
 On December 7, 1945, the government’s legal advisor, E.K.
-Williams, who would later go on to become Chief Justice of the Supreme Court of Manitoba, sent King a top-secret memorandum advising that the evidence provided by Gouzenko (now code-named Corby) was sufficient to prosecute perhaps only four of the suspected spies.
-Rather, he suggested the creation of a royal commission that would have "full control over its own procedure...
+Williams, who would later go on to become Chief Justice of the Supreme Court of Manitoba, sent King a top-secret memorandum advising that the evidence provided by Gouzenko was sufficient to prosecute only the four suspects whose handwriting had been matched to Gouzenko's documents.
+He suggested the creation of a royal commission that would have "full control over its own procedure...
 It need not be bound by the ordinary rules of evidence if it considers it desirable to disregard them.
 It need not permit counsel to appear for those to be interrogated by or before it."